Godlike (Thy Art Is Murder album)

 Godlike is the sixth studio album by Australian deathcore band Thy Art Is Murder.
 Originally scheduled for release on 15 September 2023, the album was released on 22 September 2023 through the band's independent label Human Warfare and was produced by Will Putney.

 Godlike is the band's first album without longtime vocalist Chris "CJ" McMahon, who was fired by the band one day before the album release.
-It is also the band's first album with new vocalist Tyler Miller, whose vocals were retracked for the album after McMahon's ouster.
+It is also the band's only album with vocalist Tyler Miller, whose vocals were retracked for the album after McMahon's ouster.
 The initial CD and vinyl copies of the album, released in 2023, have McMahon's vocals intact—but streaming and later physical releases instead feature Miller's vocals.

 Background and promotion

 On 7 April 2022, Thy Art Is Murder announced that they are beginning to record the new album.
 On 25 October, the band shared through social media a preview of the record's new material.

 On 9 May 2023, Thy Art Is Murder published the lead single "Join Me in Armageddon" and an accompanying music video.
 At the same time, they officially announced the album itself and release date, whilst also revealing the album cover and the track list.
 On 11 July, the band unveiled the second single "Keres" and its corresponding music video.
 On 15 August, one month before the album release, the band released the third single "Blood Throne" along with a music video.
 On 12 September, due to the production delays, the band announced that they pushed back the release of the album to 22 September.

 On 23 September, one day after the release of the album, Thy Art Is Murder revealed on social media that they fired vocalist CJ McMahon without his knowledge.
 A later edition of the album features re-recorded vocals from a then-unknown vocalist with McMahon being removed from the album.
 This vocalist was later revealed to be Tyler Miller, known for his work as a vocalist in Aversions Crown.
 McMahon was only aware of his removal after the band released a statement, indicating that the band had made the decision to replace McMahon's vocals while he was still in the band.
 According to a statement from the band, the split was partially due to McMahon's "recent anti-trans comments" that he shared on social media.